adoyle-h/lobash/README.md

 There is [a list](http://mywiki.wooledge.org/BashFAQ/061) of which features were added to specific releases (versions) of Bash.

-Although most Linux distributions use Bash v4.3, and MacOS not installed Bash v4 by default, it is easily to upgrade Bash 4.4+ which is backward compatible.
+Although most Linux distributions use Bash v4.3, and MacOS not installed Bash v4 by default, it is easily to upgrade Bash 4.4+ in most systems.

 ### Dependencies